- An ovarian cyst is a fluid- or air-filled sac that can develop in your ovaries.

-It’s less common to develop a cyst before you experience your first menstrual period or after menopause has taken place.
+It’s most common for these types of benign cysts to develop during your reproductive years or after you start menstruating.
+It’s less common to develop an ovarian cyst before you experience your first menstrual period or after menopause has taken place.
 If it does happen, your doctor may want to investigate further.

 - abdominal swelling or bloating